tzolov/mtcnn-java/README.md

 ## Caveats

-The ND4J, DataVec, ND4J-Tensorflow and JavaCV are build on top of C++ cores.
-While this has many advantages such as GPU and BLAS CPU math features, off-heap data sharing, low latency they have one significant drawback.
-By default they will try to bundle all OS platforms (linux, android, windows, macos ..) than can add to up to 1G jar footprint!
+The ND4J, DataVec, ND4J-Tensorflow and JavaCV all rely on core libraries written in C++ (for performance reasons) and wrapped with JNI (e.g JavaCPP) wrapper.
+This approach has many great advantages such as support for GPU and BLAS math features, off-heap data management, low latency minimal data churn.
+ Still the approach apparently can induce significant jar footprint.
+By default if you bundle support for OS platforms (e.g. linux, android, windows, macos ..) the target Spring Boot jar can grow to the insane 1GB jar footprint!

-If you know what your target platform is going to be you can remedy this problem by setting the `-Djavacpp.platform=` property.
+If you know what your target platform is going to be then you can remedy this situation by setting the `-Djavacpp.platform=` property.
 For example `-Djavacpp.platform=macosx-x86_64` for MacOS target platform.

-Another long-term solution might be to replace all ND4J, DataVec and JavaCV logic using the newly released Tensorflow Java Ops API (ver.
-1.10+)
+Another possible solution might be to try to substitute the ND4J, DataVec and JavaCV stack using the newly released []Tensorflow Java Ops API (ver.
+1.10+)](https://github.com/tensorflow/tensorflow/releases/tag/v1.10.0) later appear to have the superset of what above stack provides but in a single C++ library with much small footprint.